 FEELING (F) vs THINKING (T)

-The third section focuses on your use of logic in making decisions.
+The third section focuses on your use of logic or emotion in making decisions.

-Or do you consider how it may affect others?
+Or do you consider how your decisions may affect others?
 (F)

-Or do you sometimes make special circumstances?
+Or do you find yourself making special circumstances?
 (F)

 PERCEIVER (P) vs JUDGER (J)

-The fourth and final section is about the ideal structure in your life.
+The fourth and final section is about the approach you take in structuring your life.

 Do you prefer to follow a schedule?
 (J)